 When growing in the aquarium the rotala acquires an intense green or olive green color which can make pinkish or even intense pink in its upper parts if we use good lighting.

-Its emerged form receives the name of rotala Rotundifolia since the name of Rotundifolia means rounded leaves.
-In its wild state, it thrives in hot climates and cannot tolerate low temperatures.
+In its emerged form it receives the name of rotala rotundifolia since the denomination of rotundifolia means of rounded leaves.
+It is a plant that in its wild state thrives in hot climates and does not tolerate low temperatures.

 |Common Name||Rotala Rotundifolia|

 |Other Names||The dwarf rotala, Round-leaf toothcup, Pink sprites|

 |Lighting||Medium to High|